 - The full-time tax program is designed for internationally-trained lawyers and junior Canadian lawyers who are looking for a full-time program.
 Applicants without a law degree and senior lawyers should consider the part-time tax program.

 Specialization StructureThe full-time Tax Law LLM specialization is designed for full-time students and is not available via video conferencing (if you’re looking for a Tax Law specialization that can be completed while working full-time, you might be interested in our Part-Time Tax Law specialization.
 Completed over one full year of study, full-time Tax students complete their degree requirements through a combination of LLM course offerings and upper year JD tax electives.
 Courses take place at both Osgoode Hall and OsgoodePD campuses to provide students an opportunity to participate in campus life.
 The specialization accepts new students every Fall.
 Students can complete their degree requirements exclusively through course work or through a combination of course work and a Major Research Paper.
 Full-time students are strongly encouraged to consider completing a Major Research Paper.

-Degree Requirements Overview
+Program Requirements Overview

 Total credits needed: 36

 Note that students without a law degree from a Canadian institution are required to take Introduction to Graduate Legal Studies in their first term.
-For detailed degree requirements see Student Handbook.